I’m a comedian at the Edinburgh Fringe – this is the inside story | Vix Leyton

 I’m a comedian at the Edinburgh Fringe – this is the inside story

-As the UK’s premier comedy festival comes to a close, comedian Vix Leyton gives us the inside scoop on bad reviews, empty theatres, and the real cost of showbusiness
+As the UK’s premier comedy festival comes to a close, comedian Vix Leyton gives us the inside scoop on bad reviews, empty theatres and the real cost of showbusiness

 There has been a lot of conversation in the comedy world over the last couple of years about the Edinburgh Fringe and whether or not it’s “over”.